Yuma Proving Ground commander speaks at local ceremony

-U.S. Army Yuma Proving Ground (YPG) Commander Col. John Nelson speaks at a ceremony commemorating the U.S. Army of the West Mormon Battalion’s 1847 crossing of the Colorado River on January 11, 2025.
+On the morning of January 11, U.S. Army Yuma Proving Ground (YPG) Commander Col. John Nelson spoke at a ceremony commemorating the U.S. Army of the West Mormon Battalion’s 1847 crossing of the Colorado River.

+In remarks at the ceremony, Nelson noted that Yuma Proving Ground’s developmental test mission involving nearly every piece of equipment in the ground combat arsenal carries on the battalion’s legacy.

+“Today, YPG is at the forefront of all of the Army’s modernization efforts,” said Nelson.
+“YPG’s reputation is known throughout the Army, as well as across the Department of Defense and by international partners.
+When I think about the folks I work with every day conducting this exciting work, it reminds me of the spirit of the Mormon Battalion—trailblazers, innovators—that spirit carries on in the workforce that is the biggest single employer in Yuma County.”

 |Date Taken: